LombardiniJere/MediaVarious-ReactApp/README.md

 ### `npm run start:server`

-Runs the DB so now can fetch info.
+Runs the DB on [http://localhost:3005].
+Now you can fetch info.

 ### `npm test`